 - a rapid spread or increase in the occurrence of something: an epidemic of riots.

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2018

 It appears often in the epidemical form and spreads by contagion.The Eugenic Marriage, Volume IV. (of IV.)

 But there was raging then a sort of epidemical belief in native deficiency and in the absolute necessity of importing art talent.Art in England</p>

 First, the physicians are to take care that they do nothing to irritate this epidemical distemper.

-Spreading rapidly and extensively by infection and affecting many individuals in an area or a population at the same time, as of a disease or illness.
+- Spreading rapidly and extensively by infection and affecting many individuals in an area or population at the same time, as of a disease or illness.

 - An outbreak or unusually high occurrence of a disease or illness in a population or area.